allthingslinux/tux/docs/content/selfhost/install/database.md

 ## Manual PostgreSQL Setup

-!!! info "Docker Users Skip This"
+!!! warning "Docker Users Skip This"
     **If you're using Docker Compose, skip this section entirely.** Docker automatically creates the user and database based on your environment variables (`POSTGRES_USER`, `POSTGRES_DB`, `POSTGRES_PASSWORD`).
 You only need this section if you're running PostgreSQL manually outside of Docker.

 If you prefer to run PostgreSQL manually (not in Docker), follow these steps.